 Warranty & Support

-For warranty coverage, it's a good idea to purchase systems with longer warranties.
+For warranty coverage, it's a good idea to purchase systems with warranties of two years or longer, though most warranties only last one year.
 This can help you replace cameras that fail over time.
 If you have an issue, you should be able to contact the manufacturer directly.

 Although we score each contact method the same, our experience has been most effective with live chat support, which typically gets fast or instant responses.
 With email support, you might wait a few days before getting a reply.
 Telephone support is the least effective because it often requires more of your time than other methods.